Where are my mango-lovers at? ThisIn this Rum Island Butter Recipe is for you.

 A pinch of cinnamon

 *Although I only had cane sugar on hand when I made this, I am certain that you could sub coconut sugar or pure maple syrup in this recipe.
-The color of the butter would be darker, much like apple butter, but it would taste just as good.
+The colour of the butter would be darker, much like apple butter, but it would taste just as good.

 - Add the cinnamon, vanilla, and rum about halfway in.
 You can save the rum until the very end, when you puree it, to make it boozier.